Discrete-time approximation for backward stochastic differential equations driven by $G$-Brownian motion

-The paper is organized as follow.
+The paper is organized as follows.
 In Section 2, we recall some basic notations and results for stochastic calculus under $G$-framework.
-In Section 3, we propose a class of $\theta$-schemes for $G$-BSDEs by choosing different parameters $\theta_{i}(i=1,2)$.
-The analysis of stability and convergence is separately discussed in Section 4 and 5.
-In Section 6, we employ the CLT method for $G$-distributed simulation and conclude the paper in Section 7 with numerical examples that illustrate the performance of our schemes.
+In Section 3, we propose a class of discrete-time approximation schemes for $G$-BSDEs.
+Section 4 is devoted to the convergence analysis of our the schemes.
+In Section 5, we give a feasible numerical scheme and provide some numerical examples to illustrate our theoretical findings.